HelloChatterbox/wikipedia_for_humans/readme.md

   dogs may live well beyond the median of their breed.
 """

 answer = wikipedia_for_humans.ask_about("wolf", "dog")

 """
 The origin of the domestic dog includes the dog's evolutionary divergence from the wolf, its domestication, and its development into dog types and dog breeds.
 The dog is a member of the genus Canis, which forms part of the wolf-like canids, and was the first species and the only large carnivore to have been domesticated.  (...)"""

+# tldr
+answer = wikipedia_for_humans.tldr("dog")

+"""
+The dog  is a member of the genus Canis , which forms part of the wolf-like canids, and is the most widely abundant terrestrial carnivore
+"""

+# tldr search - search best sentence
+answer = wikipedia_for_humans.tldr_about("lifespan", "dog")

+"""
+the heavier the dog the shorter its lifespan
+"""

+answer = wikipedia_for_humans.tldr_about("wolf", "dog")

+"""
+The relationship between the presence of a dog and success in the hunt is often mentioned as a primary reason for the domestication of the wolf, and a 2004 study of hunter groups with and without a dog gives quantitative support to the hypothesis that the benefits of cooperative hunting was an important factor in wolf domestication"""
 ```

 parsing content